My 2014 Breast Cancer Healing Journey

 Years ago, my very first mammogram had me in tears because it seemed barbaric and painful.
 That technician was very attentive to my discomfort and did her best to make the experience less stressful.
 The result that time was a call-back to do it all over again because the views were inadequate.
 Over the years, I learned to relax, hold my breath on cue and let go of stress.
 But, on occasion, I'd have a call-back because I moved and the view was blurred.

 So, I wasn't worried when I got a call-back this year for another mammogram.
-I hadn't moved after all; this mammogram was to be magnified views because there was a string of calcifications that had shown up in one of the ducts, and the doctor wanted these checked out.
+As it turned out, I hadn't moved after all; this mammogram was to be magnified views because there was a string of calcifications that had shown up in one of the ducts, and the doctor wanted these checked out.
 Hmmm... anxiety cropped up, and with the anxiety came a quiet, firm mental message: "All is well."

 Then, I got a call with a referral for a needle biopsy of the duct because a pathology report would give us clarity on what was going on.
 Once again, anxiety flared, with the same quiet, firm message: "All is well."
 Hmmm...
 I thought that was very interesting.
 I value intuition, and this second message had my attention.
 "Okay, something is going on in me.
 But, it's going to be fine," I thought.